Your monthly pledge: A lifeline for animals. START NOW!

 the exterior of a large white factory farm

-For pigs, their lives are spent in cages so small they can’t even turn around.
-They will remain this way for months until they are moved to a second cage to give birth.
-Here, they will be unable to nurture their babies.
+Pigs spend their lives in cages so small they can’t even turn around.
+They remain this way for months until they are moved to a second cage to give birth.
+Here, they are unable to nurture their babies.

-Like products of an assembly line, chickens used for meat are stacked in boxes and sent to fattening farms, where they live for just 42 days.
+Like products of an assembly line and only hours after birth, chickens used for meat are stacked in boxes and sent to fattening farms.
+They will only live for six weeks before they are sent to the slaughterhouse—if they don’t die before.
 They will grow too rapidly for their bodies to handle, many immobilized by their own weight and unable to even walk to their food or water.

 Weakened chicks who can’t survive the extreme conditions are thrown directly into the trash bins.
 Here, they are suffocated or crushed with clubs.